-One of the prominent features of the project will be the Rammed Earth wall that is constructed inside the Earth Lab.
-Rammed Earth walls act as a natural heat and humidity regulator, which is extremely useful for spaces with significant flows of people.
-Advice has been sought from Rammed Earth Specialist Rowland Keble, who was most significantly involved in the Eden Project in Cornwall.
-The materials for the wall have been carefully selected from spoil arising from the reduced level and foundation excavations on the site, mixed with soil from the archaeological excavations at Little Wittenham.
+One of the prominent features of the project is the ‘rammed earth’ wall that is constructed inside Earth Lab.
+Rammed earth walls act as a natural heat and humidity regulator, which is extremely useful for spaces with significant flows of people.
+Advice was been sought from rammed earth specialist Rowland Keble, who was most significantly involved in the Eden Project in Cornwall.
+The materials for the wall have been carefully selected from spoil arising from the reduced level and foundation excavations on the site, mixed with soil from archaeological excavations at Little Wittenham.

-To date a small demonstration section has been erected outside the Earth Trust Centre, in order to test the suitability of the local materials.
+A small demonstration section was been erected outside the Earth Trust Centre, in order to test the suitability of the local materials.
 This section remains in place to give visitors an insight into the construction process.

 ‘Modcell’ is a prefabricated cell that contains shredded and compacted straw for insulation.
 The cells are constructed from a timber frame, insulated with straw and clad to the faces with plywood.
 Straw has excellent thermal insulation qualities, as well as being 100% renewable material with carbon sequestering properties.
 The frames are constructed using FSC or PEFC timber sourced in the UK.

 Waste generated during the manufacturing process is also reused.
 Trimmings from the straw bales can be used as animal bedding or turned into biomass fuel along with the timber off cuts and used in the manufacturer’s biomass boiler.
-Being prefabricated, the journeys to site are minimised.
-Deliveries will arrive to site on two vehicles and lifted into their final position; this reduces the labour force on site and any noisy or dusty operations generated from traditional construction methods.
+Being prefabricated, journeys to site are minimised.
+Modcell deliveries were made on two vehicles and lifted into final position to reduce the labour force on site along with the noise and dust typically generated from traditional construction methods.

-The roof of the Earth Lab will be a true green roof with the ability to support wildflowers and will offer multiple benefits including habitat creation, increasing biodiversity, water filtration and creation, and carbon capture.
-Species planted will be reflective of the wildflowers native to the area, and will be introduced through a combination of plug planting and seeds.
+The roof of the Earth Lab is a true green roof with the ability to support wildflowers.
+It offers multiple benefits including habitat creation, increasing biodiversity, water filtration and creation, and carbon capture.
+Species are reflective of the wildflowers native to the area, and were introduced through a combination of plug planting and seeds.